What is EULA and what is it for? — REVERA column

 Svetlana Gordey and Daria Savko

 EULA (End User License Agreement) stands for end user license agreement.
-This is an agreement between the software developer and the end user that:
+This is an agreement between the software developer and the end user, which:

 Why is it important to have such an end-user license agreement?